 by Babu G. Ranganathan

 Not all prophecy in Scripture has been fulfilled yet but the second coming of Jesus Christ was totally fulfilled in the first century.
-The second coming of Christ had to do with the destruction of the Jewish Age and the establishment of Christ's Kingdom.
+The second coming of Christ had to do with bringing an end to the Jewish Age and the establishment of Christ's Kingdom (the Christian Era).

 Jesus said that some of His disciples will not finish preaching through all the cities of Israel before He comes back (Matthew 10:23).
 Jesus said that some who were living during His time would not die before they see the Son of Man (Jesus Christ) coming in His Kingdom (Matthew 16:28).
 Jesus said that "this generation" will not pass away before all these things concerning His second coming are fulfilled (Matthew 24:34).
 He was talking to the people of that time and the generation of that time.
 He was saying that they (not us) would be witnesses to these things happening.